 Hilton Head PSD is governed by an elected Board of Commissioners.
-The Commission typically meets on the fourth Tuesday of each month in the PSD Community Room at our Water Resource Center at 21 Oak Park Drive off Mathews Drive on Hilton Head Island.
+The PSD Commission typically meets on the fourth Tuesday of each month in the PSD Community Room at our Water Resource Center at 21 Oak Park Drive off Mathews Drive on Hilton Head Island.

-If you have any questions about this report or the water provided to you by Hilton Head PSD, please contact PSD Community Relations Manager Pete Nardi at (843) 681-0525 or info@hhpsd.com.
+If you have questions about this report or about the water provided to you by the PSD, please contact PSD General Manager Pete Nardi at (843) 681-0525 or info@hhpsd.com.